rolandmueller/bigdata/ml_api.md

 caprover deploy
 ```

-Chose the `iris` app and follow the instruction.
+Choose the `iris` app and follow the instructions.

 Go to the CapRover Web GUI and copy the app URL.

 Go to Insomnia and exchange `http://127.0.0.1/predict` with your app URL and add the `/predict` path at the end, e.g. `http://iris.dev.example.com/predict` and try in Insomnia if it still works.

-You might wait some seconds after the deploy until your server is ready.
+You might wait for some seconds after the deploy until your server is ready.
 Just retry.

 Switch on HTTPS in the CapRover Web GUI.
 Test in Insomnia the URL with http, e.g. `https://iris.dev.example.com/predict`